gabyfle/Lice/README.md

 Lice just recently switched from a *tree-walk* interpreter to a bytecode interpreter with its custom virtual machine.
 Features that worked before the switch are not garanteed to work yet, as this project is still under development.
 You can find below a list of features of the language.
 Features denoted with a *(TBD)* means that they are not working yet, or that it's not working as expected for the moment. <small>*(TDB = To Be Done)*</small>

+This switch allowed Lice to gain in performance for code evalutation.
+The performances gained are both in memory and in time.

 ## Features of the language
 - Type annotations
 - Recursive functions